Duncan Weir

-Duncan Weir (born 10 May 1991) is a Scotland international rugby union rugby player.
-He plays professional rugby for United Rugby Championship side Glasgow Warriors at fly-half.
+Duncan Weir (born 10 May 1991) is a former Scotland international rugby union rugby player and now coach.
+He coaches at the Glasgow Warriors academy.
+He most recently played professional rugby for United Rugby Championship side Glasgow Warriors at fly-half.
+He previously played for Edinburgh and Worcester Warriors.

 Rugby Union career

 Amateur career

 Weir was educated at Cathkin High School.
 He played for Cambuslang RFC.

 Weir was drafted to Glasgow Hawks for the 2010–11 and 2011-12 seasons.
 Drafting meant he could play for an amateur side when not used by his professional club.

 Weir was drafted to Aberdeen GSFP for the 2012-13 season; and Stirling County for the 2013-14 season.
 In the 2014-15 season, Weir was drafted to Currie; at the time Currie - an Edinburgh club - was nominally under Glasgow Warriors' purview.

 Weir's move to Edinburgh Rugby meant that he was then drafted to amateur clubs under Edinburgh's purview instead.
 So Weir was drafted to Hawick in 2016-17; and then Boroughmuir for season 2017-18.